Blog ► How to Make Hemp Fibers

 Cottonization of Hemp Fibers

 The process of growing, harvesting, and processing hemp for fiber is both labor-intensive and fascinating.
+By understanding the techniques and innovations involved, we can make the most of hemp as a sustainable material.